xinlin-z/tklog/README.md

 There are also four example code files for the four above classes.

-Please run and check the code before enjoying the classes form tklog, and don't forget to try **right click** on the log area.
+Please run and check the example code before enjoying the classes form tklog, anddon't forget to try **right click** on the log area.
 Maybe it's a surprise for you.

     $python3 example_tklog.py